Skip to main content

 The National Employment Standards (NES).

-The National Employment Standards (NES) represent the basic minimum rights and entitlements that must be granted to all employees in Australia, ensuring fair treatment in the workplace.
-These standards cover essential areas such as leave, pay, work hours, and other conditions of employment.
+The National Employment Standards (NES) represent the basic minimum rights and entitlements that must be granted to employees in Australia who are covered by the national workplace relations system, ensuring fair treatment in the workplace.
+These standards cover essential areas such as leave, pay, work hours, termination, and other conditions of employment.

 Pay Secrecy and Employment Contracts